 There are so many types and styles of plate carriers that it can seem impossible to know where to begin when considering one for yourself.
 If you haven't already checked out the top 11 plate carriers for 2021, now is a good time!
 But what about all the other questions you may have about plate carriers?

-In this article, we've got you covered on everything you'll ever need to know about this key piece of bulletproof equipment: what plate carriers are, why you'd want one, how to set them up and care for them, and showcase some of the best ones we've got in 2021!
+In this article, we've got you covered on everything you'll ever need to know about this key piece of bulletproof equipment: what plate carriers are, why you'd want one, the ideal plate carrier setup and maintenance, and showcase some of the best ones we've got in 2022!

 Plate carriers - the basics

 A plate carrier (or "PC") is a kind of bulletproof vest, which is a piece of body armor.
 They're often used by military and law enforcement but can be an excellent addition to any civilian's tactical loadout because of their multiple uses.

 What are the different uses for a plate carrier?

 First and foremost, a plate carrier is for protection: it can resist penetration from ammunition.
 Obviously that's a major boon in combat or any other shooter situation.